kmlawson/rethinking-the-world-in-east-asia-mo3354/09seminars.md

 Abbreviations for readings:

 * GORDON: Andrew Gordon *A Modern History of Japan: From Tokugawa Times to the Present* (short loan)
-* SOURCES JAPAN 1 *Sources of Japanese Tradition: From Earliest Times to 1600* ([ebook](https://encore.st-andrews.ac.uk/iii/encore/record/C__Rb2381788__Ssources%20of%20japanese%20tradition__Orightresult__U__X7?lang=eng&suite=def))
+* SOURCES JAPAN 1 *Sources of Japanese Tradition: From Earliest Times to 1600* ([Ebook](https://library.st-andrews.ac.uk/record=b2381788~S5))
-* SOURCES JAPAN 2: *Sources of Japanese Tradition: Volume 2, 1600 to 2000* ([ebook](http://st-andrews.eblib.com/patron/FullRecord.aspx?p=908716))
+* SOURCES JAPAN 2: *Sources of Japanese Tradition: Volume 2, 1600 to 2000* ([Ebook](https://library.st-andrews.ac.uk/record=b2198917~S5))
-* SOURCES CHINA 1: *Sources of Chinese Tradition: Volume 1* (short loan)
+* SOURCES CHINA 1: *Sources of Chinese Tradition: Volume 1*
-* SOURCES CHINA 2: *Sources of Chinese Tradition: Volume 2* ([ebook](https://encore.st-andrews.ac.uk/iii/encore/record/C__Rb2005711))
+* SOURCES CHINA 2: *Sources of Chinese Tradition: Volume 2* ([Ebook](https://library.st-andrews.ac.uk/record=b2005711~S5))
-* SOURCES KOREA 2: *Sources of Korean Tradition: Volume 2* (short loan)
+* SOURCES KOREA 2: *Sources of Korean Tradition: Volume 2*
 * HEISIG: Heisig, James W., Thomas P. Kasulis, and John C. Maraldo, eds. *Japanese Philosophy: A Sourcebook*.
-Nanzan Library of Asian Religion and Culture.
-Honolulu: University of Hawaiʻi Press, 2011. (short loan)
+2011.
+[Ebook](https://library.st-andrews.ac.uk/record=b3081008~S5)

 F = optional further reading
 P = Text is a candidate for presentations

-## Week 1 - Introduction to Buddhism
+## Week 1 - Introduction to Buddhism {#buddhism}

 ### Preparation

+- We will try use only the first 40 minutes for introductions, and overview of the semester.
+During this time, we’ll get everyone’s name and I’ll explain the main forms of assessment briefly.
+- Please come having read or at least skimmed over the handbook sections on assessment.
+You’ll get the handbook before class.
 - We will try use only the first 30 minutes for introductions, and overview of the semester.
 During this time, we'll get everyone's name and I'll explain the main forms of assessment briefly.
-- Please come having read or at least skimmed over the handbook sections on assessment.
-- Sign up for your two assessed presentation weeks, maximum of two people per week.
+- Sign up for your presentation.
+One in person presentation, a maximum of two recorded presentations per week.
 (Teams)
 - Consider reviewing the topics for each week and ask yourself what topics strike your interest.
 That is the first step in formulating a long essay topic, which should be something you work on every single week of the semester.
-- Consider signing up for any elective reading categories you already know you are interested in (Teams)
 - We will hit the ground running so please come having done the reading.
-- Elective reading is required, but you will not be penalized if you don't submit an elective handout this week.
-It would be nice if you did, however.

 ### Required Reading